By Tim Lambert

 Slum clearance began in Gloucester in the 1920s.
 The slums were replaced by council houses.
 The Oxbode was built in 1929 on the site of Oxbode Lane, a street of slums.
 Gloucester folk museum was opened in 1933.

-Eastgate shopping center was built in 1973.
+Eastgate shopping center opened in 1973.
 A museum to Beatrix Potter was opened in 1979.
 In 1984 a Museum of Packaging and Advertising opened in Gloucester.

 In 1987 the city council moved to a refurbished warehouse by the docks.
 In 1988 the rest of the docks were opened as a heritage center.